embold/emb-integration-samples/integrate_test_results/integrate_test_results_with_embold.md

 **Note:** You can copy the repository UID from the Embold Server by selecting the **"..."** option on the **Remote Repository** we just created, and then the "More information" option

+Make sure you use the **Use Analysis configuration from Gamma** option, which works with most default configuration (e.g. it looks for the usual locations where JUnit and Jacoco data is published)

 10. Save the Jenkins job configuration and run the build If all goes well, you should see the following log towards the end of the build: